ellisp/ellisp.github.io/_posts/2016-08-04-nzcensus-gam-elastic-lm.md

 Here's the code for fitting this simple model.
 As will be the case for all three of our approaches, we start by defining a function that

-* fits the model to a resample with replacement of the data, defined by the argument `i`
+* fits the model to a resample with replacement of the data, defined by the argument `i`;
-* uses that model to predict the values of income from the full original data
+* uses that model to predict the values of income from the full original data;
-* returns the root mean square errors of those predictions:
+* returns the root mean square errors of those predictions.

-This function can then be used by the `boot` function to perform the bootstrap validation
+This function can then be used by the `boot` function to perform the bootstrap validation.

 {% highlight R %}
 fit_lm <- function(data, i){